 You can only transfer some of your personal allowance to your spouse or civil partner if you meet certain conditions.
 This is known as the transferable tax allowance for married couples and civil partners or “marriage allowance”.
 Note that this is not an extra allowance – it is part of the personal allowance.

-You can see how the marriage allowance works in our ‘tax basics section’.
+You can see more information about the marriage allowance and how it works in our ‘tax basics' section.

 Blind person's allowance

 You can transfer the BPA to your spouse or civil partner if your income is too low to make use of it.
-Your surplus BPA can then reduce their taxable income for tax purposes.
-If you are a non-taxpayer and your spouse or civil partner pays tax you can still transfer your BPA to them.
-You can transfer the BPA by contacting HMRC.
+You can find more information on transferring BPA in the 'tax basics' section.

 Married couple's allowance